iloveitaly/todoist-digest/README.md

 This repo uses [nixpacks](https://nixpacks.com/docs/getting-started) for building a Dockerfile.
 Why?
 Because I like trying new things.

-[Asdf support](https://github.com/railwayapp/nixpacks/pull/1026) is built into nixpacks, so it will automatically pick up python and poetry versions.
+[Asdf support](https://github.com/railwayapp/nixpacks/pull/1026) is built into nixpacks, so it will automatically pick up python and uv versions.

 ### Playground